Last Updated on December 18, 2020

 Here’s another one that’s rich in exotic natural ingredients.

-It has Mururmuru butter, quinoa, and rice amino acids to make curls manageable and well-defined.
+This shampoo from Fairy Tales Curly-Q has Murumuru butter, quinoa, and rice amino acids to make curls manageable and well-defined.

 Happily, it’s also free of sulfates, parabens, and phthalates.
 It doesn’t have gluten, dairy, soy, or nuts, either.